What Is a Subsonic Filter & Why Should You Care?

 - Selectable Bass Boost

-If you aren’t sure which one you have, you can tell by just looking at the box.
+If you aren’t sure which one you have, you can tell by looking at the box.
 Is the hole for the speaker the only hole?
-If yes, you’ve got a sealed enclosure.
+If yes, you have a sealed enclosure.
 If not, it’s ported.

 The sweet spot for getting some pounding bass without destroying your subwoofer is between 25 Hz and 35 Hz.
 Within that band, it’ll vary depending on your chosen music and the rest of your setup.